Preparing for Fall Unclaimed Property Compliance

 - Know the Different Compliance Seasons

 Each jurisdiction has its own UP compliance due dates.
 While most jurisdiction require companies to file their reports in Fall, some jurisdictions have Spring or Summer reporting periods.
-California actually has two UP reporting periods – an initial report, followed by a final report and remittance in Spring.
+California actually has two UP reporting periods – an initial report, followed by a final report and remittance in Summer.
 For most corporations, the reporting seasons break out is as follows:

 - 44 Fall reporting jurisdictions – due date of Oct.
 31st / Nov.
 1st